Thanks, Bruce!

 Indigenous Film Festival 2019 in Bali

-Kynan, a 14 year old filmmaker from Kalimantan (Borneo) was one of the stars of the festival, backed by a powerful grass root movement of a new generation of media activists, using all possible media to communicate with local and global audience.
-From Papua New Guinea filmmakers taking a risk touching political issues to Ibu Onet, communicating with a Orang Utan puppet as Instagram star to local audience or international productions like Small Island – Big Song showing Austronesian culture interwoven from Madagascar to Easter island.
+Kynan, a 14-year-old filmmaker from Kalimantan (Borneo), was one of the stars of the festival, supported by a powerful grassroots movement of a new generation of media activists using all possible media to communicate with local and global audiences.
+From Papua New Guinean filmmakers taking risks on political issues, to Ibu Onet using an orang utan puppet as an Instagram star to communicate with local audiences, to international productions such as Small Island – Big Song, showing the interwoven Austronesian culture from Madagascar to Easter Island.

 Emmanuela Shinta, founder of Indigenous Film Festival

-Emmanuela Shinta, a young activist from Kalimantan, who just spoke in front of the UN, founded the festival together with David Metcalf.
+Emmanuela Shinta, a young activist from Kalimantan who has just spoken at the UN, founded the festival with David Metcalf.

-Co-founder David Metcalf (New Zealand) and Ado-Kaliting-Pacidal (Taiwan) presenting “Musical Healers of Land”
+Co-founders David Metcalf (New Zealand) and Ado-Kaliting-Pacidal (Taiwan) present “Musical Healers of Land”.

-Getting organized: the power behind the new grass root movement are organizations like Ranu Welum Foundation in Kalimantan (founded by Emmanuela Shinta) or Wapikoni Mobile in Kanada, which provides media technology and knowledge to indigenious communities in Canada and supports aspiring filmmakers like Craig Commanda and Jani Bellfleur-Kaltush, who presented their films at the festival.
+Getting organised: The force behind the new grassroots movement is organisations like the Ranu Welum Foundation in Kalimantan (founded by Emmanuela Shinta) or Wapikoni Mobile in Canada, which provides media technology and knowledge to indigenous communities in Canada and supports emerging filmmakers like Craig Commanda and Jani Bellfleur-Kaltush, who presented their films at the festival.

 Craig Commanda and Jani Bellefleur-Kaltush in Q&A about their films and Wapikoni